Last updated: July 27, 2022.

 Advanced:

-- Music or Computer Sound Only: Only share your computer’s audio (your selected speaker in your audio settings).
+- Music or Computer Sound Only: Only share the computer’s audio (the selected speaker in the instructor’s audio settings).

-- Portion of Screen: Share a portion of your screen represented by a green border.
+- Portion of Screen: Share a portion of the screen represented by a green border.
 The border can be adjusted as needed during the share by clicking and dragging any side or corner.

-- Content from 2nd Camera: Share a secondary camera connected to your computer; for example, a document camera or the integrated camera on your laptop.
+- Content from 2nd Camera: Share a secondary camera connected to the instructor’s computer; for example, a document camera or the integrated camera on the instructor’s laptop. – Available on macOS and Windows app only.

 5.

-When you start sharing your screen, the meeting controls will move into a menu that you can drag around your screen.
+When the instructor start sharing their screen, the meeting controls will move into a menu that the instructor can drag around their screen.

-- Start/Stop Video: Start or stop your in-meeting video.
+- Start/Stop Video: Start or stop the in-meeting video.

 - New Share: Start a new screen share.
-You will be prompted to select which screen you want to share again.
+The instructor will be prompted to select which screen they want to share again.

-- Pause Share: Pause your current shared screen.
+- Pause Share: Pause the current shared screen.

 - Annotate: Display annotation tools for drawing, adding text, and so on.